EsakkiMuthu-dev/quote-image-generator/README.md

 # InstaUploadedBot

-# This Bot Makes mY Insta Account Go Brrrrr 🤫
+# This Bot Makes mY Insta Account Go Brrrrr 🤫.
+I test this using a smurf account! its Working perfectly!

+# But i not use it on my own account!